Pandapip1/multiaddr-access-type/draft-multiaddraccesstype.md

 --- abstract

-This document defines a new access-type for message/external-body MIME parts for human-readable multiaddresses (multiaddrs).
+This document defines a new access-type for `message/external-body` MIME parts for human-readable multiaddresses (multiaddrs).
 Multiaddrs provide future-proof, composable, and efficient content addresses.
 An initial list of supported protocols can be found in the multiaddress specification.

 --- middle

 # Introduction

-TODO Introduction
+The Multipurpose Internet Message Extensions (MIME) define a facility whereby an object can contain a reference or pointer to some form of data rather than the actual data itself.
+This facility is embodied in the `message/external-body` media type defined in {{!RFC1521}}.
+Use of this facility is growing as a means of conserving bandwidth when large objects are sent to large mailing lists.

+Each `message/external-body` reference must specify a mechanism whereby the actual data can be retrieved.
+These mechanisms are called access types, and {{!RFC1521}} defines an initial set of access types.

+Multiaddresses, or multiaddrs, also provide a means by which remote data can be retrieved automatically.
+Multiaddrs support addresses for any network protocol, are self-describing, conform to a simple syntax, have human-readable and efficient machine-readable representations, and encapsulate well.
+For the purposes of this document, human-readable multiaddrs are used since they are more formally defined.

+Multiaddrs are exclusively used for content addressing, so considerations about only using mechanisms that retrieve data do not apply.

 # Conventions and Definitions